sunflowerdojo/sunflowerdojo.github.io/_posts/2015-07-01-verify-email-sources-with-sender-policy-framework.md

 ---
 **SPF Framework reduces email fraud and spoofing**

 Email frauds and scams are successful in part because the email of the sender appears to be from a legitimate source.
-Sender Policy Framework (SPF) allows email servers to double check that an email came from an authorized source, and reject mail before it lands in anyone&#8217;s inbox.
+Sender Policy Framework (SPF) allows email servers to double check that an email came from an authorized source, and reject mail before it lands in anyone's inbox.

 A SPF record is a DNS TXT record published by a domain which lists the specific IP addresses or names of servers which are permitted to send its mail.
-A SPF-aware email server handling incoming mail will check the source IP of a message against the SPF record listed for the incoming message&#8217;s domain before passing the message to the destination inbox.
+A SPF-aware email server handling incoming mail will check the source IP of a message against the SPF record listed for the incoming message's domain before passing the message to the destination inbox.

 A domain may publish a SPF record, and mail servers may be SPF-aware, but this does not prevent spam — there is no heuristic engine built in to SPF to analyze message contents.
 SPF is simply a gatekeeper, typically assuming any received mail is “guilty” of fraudulence unless proven innocent.

-SPF is primarily useful in protecting any outside emails from being sent using your domain name and reducing fraud attempts against your customer base, because a spammer won&#8217;t be able to fake an email address from your domain.
+SPF is primarily useful in protecting any outside emails from being sent using your domain name and reducing fraud attempts against your customer base, because a spammer won't be able to fake an email address from your domain.
 If he/she has actually compromised a server within a SPF-protected domain, it becomes more traceable.

 A second benefit of SPF is it reduces backscatter_,_ an indirect method of spam caused when a spammer uses a domain, or more specifically a specific email address (spoofing), as the “from” or “reply-to” address while hammering thousands of targets, invalid or not.

 Typically, in a backscatter strategy, the contents of the spam message will still be delivered to the from/reply-to address, only encapsulated by scores of “Your message could not be delivered”, “bulk unsolicited email” and other server warning replies.
-A SPF-aware server will see that the spoofed sender email address isn&#8217;t from an authorized source, and will block it whether or not the destination address actually exists.
+A SPF-aware server will see that the spoofed sender email address isn't from an authorized source, and will block it whether or not the destination address actually exists.

 ## **Limitations**